 For example, in most Northeast states (with coronavirus positive test results and other essential metrics at near zero levels for months), attending houses of worship – with masks, social distancing and other mandated precautions – is deemed safe.
 In my experience, it is far safer than going to a grocery store or pharmacy, etc., where one often brushes against others in narrow aisles.
 Yet I recently read about a middle-aged man whose shul holds minyanim exclusively outdoors, in the 95-degree scorching midsummer sun, write about his tefillin sustaining serious heat damage thereby (!).
 I imagine that the risks of dehydration and heatstroke under such conditions are also very significant, and I ask, with all due respect, if being “extreme about pikuach nefesh” by refusing to daven indoors, despite the strictest of medical experts permitting it (with masks, etc.) in such areas, is perhaps being misapplied.

-How many thousands upon thousands of our fellow Jews are still not learning Torah as they could be, due to voluntarily adopted radical precautions that likewise do not reflect the facts on the ground?
-I am not in any way advocating for a free-for-all, in which people cram into batei medrash or learn together in close proximity; rather, I ask why socially-distanced in-person learning and shiurim, with masks and all the precautions from A to Z, cannot be done pretty much everywhere by those in good health.
+How many thousands upon thousands of our fellow Jews are still not davening and/or learning Torah as they could be, due to voluntarily-adopted, drastic precautions that do not reflect the facts on the ground?
+I am not in any way advocating a free-for-all, in which people cram into shuls and batei medrash to daven and learn together in close proximity; rather, I ask why unabridged, socially-distanced in-person tefillah, learning and shiurim, with masks and all the precautions from A to Z, cannot be done by those in good health.
 It would comply with the strictures of the most unyielding epidemiologists, in phase 4 areas that have no connection to hotspots and have been safe for months.

 After my region entered phase 2 of its reopening, I scheduled a few routine appointments at Columbia University Medical Center that I had put off.
 The multi-stage entry to Columbia was rigorous, with temperature screenings and an array of tight COVID-19 safeguards at every checkpoint, from vastly distanced seating in the (very empty) waiting room, to a strenuous deep disinfecting of the examination room, to the special, multiple added layers of protective garb worn by each physician, and so forth.
 BH that I was able to have these appointments, which went well, and during which each doctor told me that his department had been seeing regular patients for some time already.
 No one was in a panic; the staff was ultra-careful, but conducted their important business, to the great benefit of all.